igorv43/cw-hyperlane/WARP-ROUTES-TESTNET.md

 This should display the chain configuration including BSC Testnet.

-**Note**: If you don't have Hyperlane contracts deployed on BSC Testnet yet, you'll need to deploy them first.
-The Hyperlane CLI can help with this, or you can use the official Hyperlane deployment scripts.
+**Note**: The official Hyperlane contracts are already deployed on BSC Testnet by the Hyperlane team.
+You can use the addresses from the [Hyperlane Registry](https://github.com/hyperlane-xyz/hyperlane-registry/tree/main/chains/bsctestnet) - they are included in the `example/agent-config-bsc-testnet.json` file.

 ---